druce/druce.github.io/_posts/2020-10-12-hyperparameter-tuning-with-xgboost-ray-tune-hyperopt-and-optuna.md

 Clusters?
 Most of the time I don't have a need, costs add up, did not see as large a speedup as expected.
 I only see  ~2x speedup on the 32-instance cluster.
 Setting up the test I expected a bit less than 4x speedup accounting for slightly less-than-linear scaling.
 The longest run I have tried, with 4096 samples, ran overnight on desktop.
 My MacBook Pro w/16 threads and desktop with 12 threads and GPU are plenty powerful for this data set.
 Still, it's useful to have the clustering option in the back pocket.
 In production, it may be more standard and maintainable to deploy with e.g. Terraform, Kubernetes than the Ray native YAML cluster config file.
 If you want to train big data at scale you need to really understand and streamline your pipeline.

-It continues to surprise me that ElasticNet, i.e. regularized linear regression, performs similar to boosting on this dataset.
+It continues to surprise me that ElasticNet, i.e. regularized linear regression, performs slightly better than boosting on this dataset.
 I heavily engineered features so that linear methods work well.
 Predictors were chosen using Lasso/ElasticNet and I used log and Box-Cox transforms to force predictors to follow assumptions of least-squares.
+But still, boosting is supposed to be the gold standard for tabular data.

 This may tend to validate one of the [critiques of machine learning](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3624052), that the most powerful machine learning methods don't necessarily always converge all the way to the best solution.
 If you have a ground truth that is linear plus noise, a complex XGBoost or neural network algorithm should get arbitrarily close to the closed-form optimal solution, but will probably never match the optimal solution exactly.
 XGBoost regression is piecewise constant and the complex neural network is subject to the vagaries of stochastic gradient descent.
-I thought arbitrarily close meant almost indistinguishable, given that gradient boosting is the gold standard for tabular data.
+I thought arbitrarily close meant almost indistinguishable.
 But clearly this is not always the case.

 ElasticNet with L1 + L2 regularization plus gradient descent and hyperparameter optimization is still machine learning.
 It's simply a form of ML better matched to this problem.
 In the real world where data sets don't match assumptions of OLS, gradient boosting generally performs extremely well.
 And even on this dataset, engineered for success with the linear models, SVR and KernelRidge performed better than ElasticNet (not shown) and ensembling ElasticNet with XGBoost, LightGBM, SVR, neural networks worked best of all.